 Worse yet, bad, and sometimes convincing philosophies can often be promoted by respected pastors and teachers from well-known and respected “legitimate” churches.
-There are many ways to corrupt the Gospel; the most dangerous ones being the more subtle ones, such as the ever-present smorgasbord of lordship “salvation” philosophies that are discussed in numerous other places on this site.
-We often hear messages from preachers promoting such heresy, stating that in one way or another that in order to get saved and inherit eternal life we must “count the cost,” that we must be ready to turn from and promise to turn from all of our sin, that we must be ready to totally commit our all to Christ, poses or muster up (a sort of faking…a lie) a gut wrenching sorrow for anything that we have ever done that is wrong, walk down a church aisle, pray the right prayer, etc. We may also even hear such false teaching to the effect that salvation is something that must be kept and maintained by the conduct and continuous “repentance” of the believer, and will be lost if adequate standards in relation to this are not continuously met.
-This all may sound very noble, pious and “spiritual,” but it is not Biblical.
+There are myriad ways to corrupt the Gospel; the most dangerous ones being the more subtle (counterfeit) ones, such as the ever-present smorgasbord of lordship “salvation” philosophies that are discussed in numerous other places on this site.
+We often hear messages from preachers promoting such heresy, stating that in one way or another that in order to get saved and inherit eternal life we must “count the cost,” that we must be ready to turn from and promise to continuously turn from all of our sin, that we must be ready to totally commit our all to Christ, poses or muster up (a sort of faking…a lie) a gut wrenching sorrow for anything that we have ever done that is wrong, walk down a church aisle, pray the right prayer, etc. We may also even hear such false teaching to the effect that salvation is something that must be kept and maintained by the conduct and continuous “repentance” of the believer, and will be lost if adequate standards (usually very ambiguous) in relation to this are not continuously met.
+This all may sound very intellectual, deep, noble, pious and “spiritual,” but it is not Biblical.

 Yes, as I have said over and over on this site, AS BELIEVERS we should indeed be counting the cost before we commit to any endeavor for Christ, we should be making an effort to serve and please God in every area of our lives, we should be resisting all temptations to sin, etc., but NEVER EVER as a condition of salvation.
 The unsaved man has no ability whatsoever to do any of this on his own; before he is saved and sealed with and empowered by the Holy Spirit; before he is born again.
 The Word of God, WHEN WE GO BACK AND READ IT, reminds us of this and assures us that when we have trusted Christ as Savior and believed the Gospel, that we possess eternal life.
-Something that we are in current possession of that is eternal cannot be lost; the Scriptures on this clearly speak for themselves.
+Something that we are in current possession of that is eternal is something that cannot be lost; the Scriptures on this clearly speak for themselves.
 When we read the Scriptures (particularly the letters of the Apostle Paul), we are also given clear instructions on how BELIEVERS are supposed to be striving to live.
 Scripture, when we read it, also reminds us that God does not repent of (change his mind about, or revoke) His gifts and callings (Romans 11:29).

 There are many other examples of bad doctrine from both inside and outside of the visible Church.
-We must continuously remain grounded in Scripture; regularly (preferably daily; perhaps even more often) studying and rightly dividing it (2 timothy 2:15) so our minds do not diverge or stray from it.
-We must always stay anchored and congruent with it, being able to clearly and efficiently assess and evaluate false doctrine against it, thus seeing and exposing this false doctrine for what it is and award it the zero credit that it deserves, and perhaps most importantly, helping others to see it for what it is.
+We must continuously remain grounded in Scripture; the Truth, regularly (preferably daily; perhaps even more often) studying and rightly dividing it (2 timothy 2:15) so our minds do not diverge or stray from it.
+We must always stay anchored and congruent with it, being able to clearly and efficiently assess and evaluate false doctrine against it, thus seeing and exposing this false doctrine for what it is, and awarding it the zero credit that it deserves, and perhaps most importantly, helping others to see it for what it is.